 Publisher: City of Surrey

 Take a trip down memory lane to Surrey’s past with this coffee table-style book.
 Surrey: A City of Stories was designed so you could flip to any page, take in an amazing old picture, read a quick story, and be transported to a different time.
 It’s an ideal keepsake for any Surrey resident, including millenials, boomers, and seniors.

-K. Jane Watt is an award-winning writer, researcher, editor, and book.
+K. Jane Watt is an award-winning writer, researcher, and editor.
 She has worked with a range of clients to capture the varied history of British Columbia as it is expressed in relationships between people, place, and the regional economies that have shaped settlement patterns, agriculture, and development.
 She chairs the British Columbia Historical Federation and is the book review editor for British Columbia History.